beardymcjohnface/workshop2022/pages/patric.md

   - Click on Annotate

 This may take a while, so have to wait

+## Downloading the protein sequences
+- The in the annotation directory
+- Click on "Bacteria workshop bin20.feature_protein.fasta", and click on the option "Download" on the right bar

 ## The rest of the steps will shown as demo